-104 Current Use Class E(g (i)) (Previously falling under B1(a) prior to 1st September 2020)
+102 Current Use Class E(g (i)) (Previously falling under B1(a) prior to 1st September 2020)

-105 Norwich City Centre Future Retail Strategy, The Retail Group on behalf of Norwich BID, June 2019
+103 Norwich City Centre Future Retail Strategy, The Retail Group on behalf of Norwich BID, June 2019

-- 324. The GVA study floorspace calculates that 11,000-15,000 square metres of additional comparison retail floorspace will be required in the Norwich urban area by 2027.
-However, in the light of potentially rapid further changes in comparison retailing it is premature to allocate any new retail sites.
-This will be revisited in the review of the plan when the future of retailing becomes clearer.
-The study forecasts no significant need for additional convenience retail floorspace by 2027. - 325.
-In view of the rapidly changing retail picture and, based on recent trends, the possibility of further losses in retail representation, the reservation of a specific site for retail development is inappropriate.
-Any additional comparison retail floorspace will primarily be accommodated through the intensification of retail use on existing sites. - 326.
+- 313. In view of the rapidly changing retail picture and, based on recent trends, the possibility of further losses in retail representation, the reservation of a specific site for retail development is inappropriate.
+Any additional comparison retail floorspace will primarily be accommodated through the intensification of retail use on existing sites. - 314.
 Development to support speciality, independent and small-scale retailing is encouraged by the policy.
-This allows for additional convenience goods floorspace to be provided for through smaller food store development to support new mixed-use development and regeneration. - 327.
-The policy also prioritises vibrancy, activity and diversity of uses in defined retail areas outside of the defined primary retail area, permitting the use of redundant floorspace for other uses, including the re-use of upper floors. - 328.
+This allows for additional convenience goods floorspace to be provided for through smaller food store development to support new mixed-use development and regeneration. - 315.
+The policy also prioritises vibrancy, activity and diversity of uses in defined retail areas outside of the defined primary retail area, permitting the use of redundant floorspace for other uses, including the re-use of upper floors. - 316.
 The policy supports the delivery of more high-quality housing on suitable sites, generally as part of mixed-use development, except where including housing in redevelopment could affect the commercial vitality and viability of the centre.
-It also supports the expansion of further and higher education facilities and promotes development to augment the supply of purpose-built accommodation for students in the city centre. - 329.
-The policy encourages the development of new leisure and cultural facilities, hotels and other visitor accommodation to support the delivery of a broader range of activities in the city centre and strengthen Norwich City Centre's role as a visitor and cultural destination. - 330.
-To supplement policy 3 for the built and natural environment, policy 7.1 promotes innovative design with reference to the National design guide106 and the City Centre Conservation Area Appraisal, particularly at gateways, and supports further delivery of the riverside walk and the River Wensum Strategy. - 331.
+It also supports the expansion of further and higher education facilities and promotes development to augment the supply of purpose-built accommodation for students in the city centre. - 317.
+The policy encourages the development of new leisure and cultural facilities, hotels and other visitor accommodation to support the delivery of a broader range of activities in the city centre and strengthen Norwich City Centre's role as a visitor and cultural destination. - 318.
+To supplement policy 3 for the built and natural environment, policy 7.1 promotes innovative design with reference to the National design guide104 and the City Centre Conservation Area Appraisal, particularly at gateways, and supports further delivery of the riverside walk and the River Wensum Strategy. - 319.
 To support the above, development is required to assist in implementing accessibility, legibility and permeability measures within the city centre.
 These are likely to comprise improvements to the public transport, walking and cycling networks to enhance connectivity, including public realm works.
 This will be led by the Transport for Norwich strategy.